m1kethai/InfinitePokedex/README.md

 2) Install dependencies by running `yarn` or `npm i` in the root directory
 3) Start the local development server with `yarn dev`
 4) Open your browser and go to http://localhost:5173 (or http://127.0.0.1:5173)
-- `react-query` comes bundled with a great set of built-in devtools, which are currently enabled by default in the local dev environment
-  - click on the pink flower icon at the bottom-left corner of the page to see the inner workings of RQ's brilliant client-side cache
+- `react-query` comes bundled with a great set of built-in dev tools, which are currently enabled by default in the local dev environment.
+Click on the flower button in the bottom-left corner to see what/when client-side cache operations are being performed.

-- Feel free to mess around with these params to see if you can further improve/optimize the data fetching and list rendering efficiency:
+- Feel free to mess around with these params to see how they each affect the data fetching/rendering performance:
   - `overscan` - the number of list items to render both above and below the the currently visible list items
   - `FETCH_LIMIT` - the number of items to be fetched in each new set of Pokemon data
   - `PREFETCH_IDX` - the number of rows from the bottom of the currently rendered list which, when its position is reached, triggers the next batch of Pokemon to be prefetched (higher values generally result in a longer load-times)

 ## Live Demo
-Check out the live demo at <https://catchemall.baby>
+Check out the live demo at <https://catchemall.mikethai.dev>
 ***
-*Thanks to [pokeapi.co](pokeapi.co) for providing the free Pokemon data API endpoints used in this application.*
+*Thanks to [pokeapi.co](pokeapi.co) for providing the free Pokemon data API.*